How Fault Is Determined in NC Car Accidents

-Who decides fault after a NC car accident, why police reports are not the final word, and how to challenge a fault determination you believe is wrong.
+Who decides fault after a NC car accident, how to read the DMV-349 crash report, your EDR black box rights, and how to challenge a wrong fault determination.

 The Bottom Line